-Symphony Cycle energy

-In 2023, PwC Ireland purchased the first licence issued globally to install Symphony Cycle which is a patented energy management solution for large buildings.
+Symphony Cycle energy In 2023, PwC Ireland purchased the first licence issued globally to install Symphony Cycle which is a patented energy management solution for large buildings.
 On foot of that, we are now progressing to introduce the full Symphony Solution.
 This innovative control system piggy backs onto our main air conditioning management system and hardware and utilises our heating and cooling network to collect waste heat and free cooling from the outside air temperature and reuse within other areas of the buildings.
 While still in its proving stage it is expected to reduce our energy costs by 20%-30%.

-Waste and recycling

-We recycle on average approximately 71% of our total waste with the remaining 29% of our waste recovered as solid fuel or within waste to energy plants; zero waste is sent to landfill.
+Waste and recycling - We recycle on average approximately 71% of our total waste with the remaining 29% of vaste with the remaining 25/80 f our waste recovered as solid fuel or within waste to energy plants; zero waste is sent to landfill.
 All catering products such as coffee cups, soup containers and cutlery are 100% biodegradable and we have removed the sale of all plastic bottles from our inhouse catering vendors.
 Our photocopying paper is 100% recycled and newspapers have been replaced with online services.
 In 2023, we removed all single use coffee cups from all internal refreshment stations.
-This achieved an environmental saving of approx 300k cups per annum from our waste stream.
+This achieved an environmental saving of approx. 300k cups per annum from our waste stream.

-Biodiversity - Wildflowers

-are sown throughout the estate and bee & bug hotels have been created to provide a place for the solitary bee to winter as well as providing food and shelter for other insects throughout the year.
+Biodiversity - Wildflowers are sown throughout the estate and bee & bug hotels have been created to provide a place for the solitary bee to winter as well as providing food and shelter for other insects throughout the year.
 In 2021, we installed our very own beehive at our Spencer Dock offices.
 In 2023, our beehive employee engagement programme has gone from strength to strength and continues to capture the imagination of our people.
+We also use ecofriendly cleaning products.
+Sustainable transport In support of our sustainability and Net Zero commitments and with the growing number of electric and plug-in hybrid vehicles in use by our people, we have installed 8 EV plug in charge points in our Dublin office.
+Charge points have also been added to our PwC Kilkenny and Limerick Offices.
+More locations are planned for 2024.
+In 2023, we achieved a Silver Mark from the Smarter Travel Programme aligned with the National Transport Authority (NTA) which recognises our efforts in promoting more sustainable forms of transport. overnance Ethics and independence 6.
+People 7 7.
+Technology 8.
+Fina 10.
+Appendices

-We also use eco-friendly cleaning products.
-Audit quality encourage our people to be judicious in choosing when to fly and when to meet virtually.
+Air travel - Connecting with our clients and network colleagues face to face is very important, however we encourage our people to be judicious in choosing when to fly and when to meet virtually.
 In 2024 we will look to change behaviours towards air travel and will also develop an app/dashboard to allow each of us to track and measure our greenhouse gas emissions from flights.